Las Vegas Valley: Fuel

 The Las Vegas area is dependent on imported gasoline, diesel and aviation fuel as is most of Nevada, which has only one refinery.
 The region is dependent on the Calnev Pipeline and Unev pipeline as its two main sources of supply.
 Limited diesel is delivered to a dedicated terminal in North Las Vegas by rail.
 Diversified supply was provided by the completion of construction on the Unev pipeline in 2011 and its full operational status in 2012.

 Electricity

 About 25% of the electric power from Hoover Dam goes to Nevada, and about 70% of power to Southern Nevada comes from natural gas fired power stations.

 Sports

 Las Vegas is home to several notable minor league teams, as well as the UNLV Rebels, and three major professional teams, the Las Vegas Raiders of the National Football League, the Vegas Golden Knights of the National Hockey League, and the Las Vegas Aces of the Women's National Basketball Association.
+The Athletics of Major League Baseball plan to move to Las Vegas in 2028.